INSIDE: Roam the Gnome’s EPIC Guide to the Princess Diana Memorial Playground, a tribute to the story of Peter Pan & Neverland. Updated 2019.

 Curated to ensure equal access to both able-bodied and those less able, the storytelling aspect of the playground was designed to capture to imaginations and hearts of children while supporting their play and physical development.

 Take Risks.
 Climb High.
 Know your Limitations.
 Grow in Confidence.

 Happily, risk taking -in a controlled play environment of course – is all part of the fun!

 Playground staff are there to monitor children and families but also educate them on the importance of risky play.

 Parents, guardians and grandparents are advised to be aware of this before making a trip.
 Helicopter parents need not apply.

 Kids can climb RIGHT TO THE VERY TOP of the Pirate Ship’s mast (and it’s bloody high!)

-Watch our video of the Diana Princess of Wales Memorial Playground
+The Elfin Oak at Diana Princess of Wales Memorial Playground

 The Princess Diana Playground Hyde Park is located next to Diana’s Kensington Palace home.
 The playground is a fitting tribute for a Princess who loved the innocence of childhood.

 Take a peek at The Elfin Oak.
 It’s right in front of the entrance gates.